We Represent Survivors in Lawsuits Against Lyft and Uber

 - Touching breasts, genitals, or buttocks

 - Non-consensual sexual penetration with digits or an object

 - Rape or attempted rape

-- Forced to perform sexual acts, such as oral sex
+- Forced sexual acts, such as oral sex

 Rideshare users are in an inherently vulnerable position when they accept a ride from an Uber driver.
 As a rider, you are in an enclosed space with a stranger who has control of the car, and therefore your safety.
 Other circumstances can put you at a further disadvantage, such as traveling in an unfamiliar area, under the influence of alcohol, at a late hour, or riding by yourself.
 Uber drivers with malicious intentions may attempt to exploit this opportunity to perpetrate a sexual assault.

-There a several methods a driver may employ to commit a sexual assault against a passenger.
+There a several methods an Uber or Lyft driver may employ to commit sexual assault against a passenger.
 Sexual assault can be inflicted through sheer physical force, coercion, or manipulation.
-Obviously, physical force involves overpowering the passenger with size or strength.
-Impaired passengers may lack the coordination to fight off an attack, placing them at a greater risk of sexual assault.
-This is especially upsetting considering that Uber rideshare services are heralded as an alternative to drunk driving.
+Physical force involves overpowering the passenger with size or strength.
+Impaired passengers may lack the coordination to fight off a rideshare driver, placing them at a greater risk of sexual assault.
+This is especially upsetting considering that Uber and Lyft drivers are heralded as an alternative to drunk driving.

 An Uber driver who intends to sexually assault a passenger may also use threats to intimidate their passenger into compliance, such as the prospect of violence.
 Refusing to take a passenger home, plying them with alcohol or drugs, pressuring them after being rejected, and threatening a passenger’s family or friends can all be tactics used to enable sexual assault.
 A perpetrator may encourage feelings of shame, fear, or doubt to discourage the survivor from reporting the attack.